upcschool-ai/2019-autum-handson/skeleton/README.md

 # Skeleton DL project
 Toy example to explain how to build a DL project, from model development to deployment.

-Note: this is **NOT** production ready, some extra changes would be needed
+Note: this is **NOT** production ready, some extra changes would be needed.
+There are many changes to be made to this project to make it suitable for such environments.

 ## Setup
 1. Install `virtualenvwrapper` to easily manage python virtual environments.
 You can use the vanilla `virtualenv` or